andrew-p-dev/FIT1045/README.md

 [View the slides](https://www.canva.com/design/DAFg1vJXg7s/6-0FxSWMXRa86JW2km5cuA/view?utm_content=DAFg1vJXg7s&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

+This repo contains some code examples intended to teach beginner programming concepts in python, such as built in data structures, code style, debugging, and some basic algorithms.

 ## Run the Examples

 All examples can be run just by calling `python <file_name>`.
 This repo requires python 3.10 or higher (just for the typing code).
 You can check your python version using `python --version`.